ecoisilva/SORTEE_H03/README.md

 - ***Why* and *when* to anonymize tracking data?** Develop guidelines for tracking data anonymization.

 - ***How* should data obfuscation/anonymization be implemented?** Produce **workflow**, either conceptually ([Jamboards](https://jamboard.google.com/)) and/or practically ([R](https://www.r-project.org/)).

+Do you want to get involved in the post-hackathon outputs (e.g., preprint) Please register using the Google form [here](https://docs.google.com/forms/d/e/1FAIpQLSdo0eQPuROnvrLlEnX83fz-1sr-DpiZEs7FkIg4BzYkeAoGUw/viewform).

 ## Proposed timeline: